ArdanaLabs/apps-team/ardana-dollar/ctl-report.md

 ###### Cons

-- Backend service depedencies.
+- Backend service (runtime) depedencies.
 - Run-time dependency on Wallet APIs.
 - Testing is dependent on backend services.
 - Ogmios is under-documented

 ## Our Questions
  - Building Plutus smart contract transactions with a datum (can we also use non-unit redeemers?)
- - Is there a ready-to-use local testing environment?
+ - Is there a ready-to-use local testing environment?j
  - How does plutarch integrate into this?
  - Are there plans to move docker-compose managed service dependencies into the Nix flake?
  - What is the proper way to test ctl contracts?